 What does a portable MR imaging machine look like?

-2. Tablet Controller.
+1 and 2.
+Tablet Controller.
 A 12.9-inch Apple iPad® (included) makes exam setup, scan initiation, and image export simple.

 3. Power Supply.
 The Swoop system plugs into a standard wall outlet and is ready to scan in less than two minutes.
 Astonishingly efficient, the system uses just 900 watts, about the same power as a coffee maker.

 4. Gauss Guard.
 The system assures safety with a convenient 5-gauss-line guard that quickly expands and contracts.

 5. Transfer Bridge.
 The transfer bridge unfolds for easy bedside patient loading.
 Fold the bridge back up to move the system to your next patient.

 6. Shield Door and Sensors.
 Operation requires no external shielding with built-in continuous ‘noise cancellation’ of electromagnetic interference and the specific design of our aluminum screen.

 7. Head Coil.
 A multi-channel removable head coil comes encased in clear, durable, and easy-to-disinfect polycarbonate plastic.